Schools for Life

 Listen, Learn, Sustain

 We listen to the needs of the community.
 Continuously learn from the communities we work alongside and implement strategic income-generation strategies to allow communities to sustain themselves in the long-term.

 Currently, COCO is dedicated to supporting communities in East Africa.
 Present operations are across Kenya and Tanzania, with hopes to extend into Uganda shortly.
 Any communities in East Africa seeking to partner with us are encouraged to return our Partnership Application Form.

 Empowering Farmers to Educate Their Children

 Having received the training, Bahati Nungu (pictured) increased her crop yields from 5 to 20 sacks of rice, allowing her to provide sufficient food for her family and sell the excess.
 Her income has doubled as a result, with funds being used to provide education and healthcare to her five children.

 Having benefitted from training herself, Bahati now teaches other members of the community, allowing others to share her skills.
-You can read more about permaculture training here.
+You can read more about sustainable agriculture training here.

 Sustainable agriculture training and other programmes would not be possible without COCO's partner organisations.
 By working alongside our partners, we are able to pool our expertise and ensure that our impact is as significant as possible.